wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 common trait that is not unique to the taxon [cf. *synapomorph*].
 Note that, since ‘ancestral’ and ‘derived’ are relative terms, the taxon must always be defined when this term is used.
-Eg. cuticle and lignin are symplesiomorphs in seed plants; double fertilisation in Epacridaceae.
+Eg. cuticle and lignin are symplesiomorphs in seed plants; double fertilisation in Ericaceae.

 *Sympodial* : type of growth where the main axis actually consists of several successive side branches.
 Growth of the apical bud is repeatedly